 Swipe fees can weigh on a business’s bottom line.
 But examine your business contracts and state law before passing them on to customers who pay with debit or credit cards

 Under a court settlement that went into effect in January 2013, retailers in many states are allowed to add a surcharge to credit (but not debit) card payments made by Visa and Mastercard.
-Currently, merchants can pass along fees in the form of a surcharge equal to what they pay to accept the card, up to 4 percent.
-Many retailers are still fighting in court for a better deal, so the settlement may not be the final word.
+Currently, merchants can pass along fees in the form of a surcharge equal to what they pay to accept the card, up to 4%.

-Based on that information, it does not appear to be legal to say you are adding a surcharge to credit card purchases.
-You might consider changing your signs to say you are offering a 35-cent discount to those who pay with cash.
+It also depends on what your state allows.
+While most states allow surcharges, a few do not.
+In such states, you are allowed to offer a discount to people who pay cash.
+To make sure that consumers are aware they can save money in this way, you might want to post signs saying you are offering a discount to those who pay with cash.
 If you are in a shopping center where there is an ATM nearby, consider posting a sign telling customers where the cash machine is located.
 That may encourage some to make a withdrawal and pay you in cash.

-For ideas on how to find a cheaper merchant account provider, take a look at our story “Is it time to negotiate a new merchant account?”
-As you may know, swipe fees aren’t the only type of fees merchant account providers may charge, and you’ll need to look at all of those fees to figure out which service is cheapest for you.
+One other thing to bear in mind: There are other ways to save on merchant processing fees than adding surcharges for credit card purchases or offering discounts for paying cash.
+As you may know, swipe fees aren’t the only type of fees merchant account providers may charge, and you’ll need to look at all of those fees to figure out which service is most economical for you.

-This is a case in which the lowest price doesn’t always mean you’ve received the best deal.
-If you ever have a problem with your merchant account, you will want to know that you can get a quick response, and not just a bargain basement price.
+But, the lowest price doesn’t always mean you’ve received the best deal.
+If you ever have a problem with your merchant account, you will want to know that you can get a quick response, and not just a bargain-basement price.
 It can’t hurt, though, to ask other merchants you know which provider they use and how happy they have been with their rates.
 Sometimes, shopping around can pay off.